DubSolid/pythonpasswordgen/README.md

 # pythonpasswordgen
 Password generator written in Python.

+Will eventually become a keychain as well.